joshseides/cs51-codereview/codereview6/README.md

 ### References
 A **reference** is a built-in mutable structure in OCaml that allows for updating and accessing the contents of the reference.
 Unlike functional programming, references are part of the **imperative** paradigm that involves impure functions with side effects.

+In OCaml, references are defined with the `ref` value constructor.
+To access the values of a reference, the `!` ("bang") operator is used.
+To update the contents of a reference, the `:=` operator is used.

 #### Problem 1
 *What is the difference between pure and impure functions?*